 (b) the authority shall send by mail or deliver a copy of the notice to the municipality in which the land is situated, and to each person who appears, by the certificate of title or other registrations respecting the title to the land, to have an interest in the land, or who has an interest in the land of which The Municipal Board has notice.

 (a) shall, at the time and place fixed in the notice, sit and hear representations by or on behalf of the authority and any other person desiring to be heard; and

 (b) shall approve or reject the application, with or without amendment, taking into consideration all representations made.

-10(4) Despite any other provision of this Act, The Municipal Act or The Planning Act, in making its decision on an application under subsection (1), The Municipal Board may, by its order, give directions to the council of a municipality or planning district board in which the land is situated regarding any and all matters as to which the council or planning district board has jurisdiction and authority under The Municipal Act or The Planning Act, including, without restricting the generality of the foregoing, the use of the land; and the order of The Municipal Board has the force of law.
+10(4) Despite any other provision of this Act, The Municipal Act or The Planning Act, in making its decision on an application under subsection (1), The Municipal Board may, by its order, give directions to the council of a municipality, planning district board or board of a planning region in which the land is situated regarding any and all matters as to which the council or board has jurisdiction and authority under The Municipal Act or The Planning Act, including, without restricting the generality of the foregoing, the use of the land; and the order of The Municipal Board has the force of law.

 10(5) The Municipal Board has absolute discretion in making its decision which is final and not subject to review.